What could be more pleasant than reclining in a silky hammock between two trees, surrounded by beautiful scenery?

 What is R-value, and what does it imply?

 The R-Value of a sleeping pad indicates how well it keeps you warm.
 The higher the R-value, the more heat is retained by a hammock sleeping pad.

 R-values should be kept below 2 in the summer.
 The R-value of your sleeping pad should be at least 4 if you plan on using it in the winter.

 What is the best way to clean a hammock sleeping pad?

-With a fantastic new sleeping mat, you can improve your hammock camping experience.
+You can improve your hammock camping experience with a great new sleeping mat.
 I hope you find this hammock guide to be of help as you search for the best one for you and your preferences.
 Happy camping!